 She adjusted the shopping bag on her shoulder and took a step closer to the park.
 When nothing happened, she took another step.
 And then another.
-The faux phone stayed blessedly silent.
-Within twenty yards of the park, however, the infernal thing came to life, buzzing and humming like a large bee in her pants.
+Morty stayed blessedly silent.
+Within ten yards of the park, however, the infernal thing came to life, buzzing and humming like a large bee in her pants.

 “No,” she whispered.